-Pradyuman murder: Ashok was beaten, hung upside down, given electric shocks and sedated to force confession, claims wife
+Ryan school murder case: Ashok was beaten, tortured and sedated to force his confession, claims wife - Firstpost

-Arrested on 8 September on charges of murdering Class II student Pradyuman Thakur, bus conductor of Ryan International School Ashok Kumar was released from jail on Wednesday and returned home after 76 days.
+Arrested on 8 September on charges of murdering a Class 2 student, bus conductor of Ryan International School Ashok Kumar was released from jail on Wednesday and returned home after 76 days.
 "I am thankful to God for delivering justice to me," he told media after being released.

-Forty-two-year-old Ashok was arrested on the same day that seven-year-old Pradyuman's body was found in the washroom of school with his throat slit.
+Forty-two-year-old Ashok was arrested on the same day that a seven-year-old boy's body was found in the washroom of school with his throat slit.
 The Haryana Police had claimed that the child was murdered by the bus conductor allegedly after he failed to sodomise the boy.

 Ashok's wife, Mamta, however, told the media that the police forced the conductor to confess for the crime that he did not commit.
-Speaking to ANI, Ashok's wife said that the police authorities beat him up, hung him upside down, tortured him and even sedated him to confess for the murder of Pradyuman.
+Speaking to ANI, Ashok's wife said that the police authorities beat him up, hung him upside down, tortured him and even sedated him to confess for the murder.

 Bus conductor Ashok thanks the media for his return to his family, says he is in a lot of pain.
-His wife says, 'Police beat him up, hung him upside down, tortured him & even sedated him to make him confess.' #PradyumanMurderCasepic.twitter.com/Q6ca7emBYW
+His wife says, 'Police beat him up, hung him upside down, tortured him & even sedated him to make him confess.' #PradyumanMurderCase pic.twitter.com/Q6ca7emBYW

 — ANI (@ANI) November 23, 2017

-The Haryana Police had claimed that Ashok had tried to molest Pradyuman, killing him with a knife when he resisted.
+The Haryana Police had claimed that Ashok had tried to molest the child, killing him with a knife when he resisted.
 Ashok, whose health remains poor, wasn't able to speak much, but Mamta claimed that the local cops even gave him electric shocks in order to get him to confess.
 Mamta added that Ashok getting bail was a form of justice for the family.
 Speaking to India Today, the couple said, "We knew from the beginning that he wasn't involved in the murder.
 The Gurgaon Police did not carry out a proper investigation.
 We have faith in the judiciary," she said.

 Speaking to ANI, Ashok's sister-in-law said, "The police asked Ashok to say, he committed the crime and he won't be in trouble because of that.
 They told him that the whole nation is distressed due to the case and so he must confess.
 The police told him it's a small case and they will cover it accordingly."